gelmio/oblivious-svelte/oblivious/Oblivious.md

 Getting the bike to the front is like riding through a mosh pit of a thousand people who are all head and shoulders taller than you.
 I crush some toes and park up.
 I hustle and muscle *hard* to get to the poor swamped bastard sitting behind the desk at Immigration.
-It's like Wall Street on day one of the great depression; people throwing paper everywhere.
+It's like a scene from Wall Street during the Great Depression; people frantically throwing paper everywhere.
 Once through the melee I’m stamped out of Cote d'Ivoire.
 It's too busy here for anyone to give a fuck about my bike or the fact I've ridden though all of the country without the correct papers...
 Stoked with that.
 I cross a river (with a bridge, for a change) and I'm on to the Ghana post.